top of page

 Falls

-Falls are the most common cause of injury deaths and hospitalisations.
-Injury from falls span across all age groups.
 Children are at risk of falling down stairs or from play equipment, while young people and adults are more likely to fall based on occupation (construction, agriculture, forestry, and fishing).
-Falls contribute to a large health burden in older people in their homes, in residential care, and in hospital settings.

 In Australia, Men and boys are over-represented in fall-related hospitalisations and deaths, except among those over 65 years of age, where women are over-represented.